Your gift is 100% tax deductible

 When a vaccine is approved by the FDA, it means that the information on the vaccine and its effects has been thoroughly reviewed, and the FDA has determined that the benefits outweigh the known and possible risks for the people it is meant to help.

-In an EUA, the FDA allows the use of a vaccine or drug during a time of emergency, such as the COVID-19 pandemic, when the available evidence shows the potential benefits outweigh the potential risks.
+In an EUA, the FDA allows the use of a vaccine or drug during an emergency, when the available evidence shows the potential benefits outweigh the potential risks.
 Drugs and vaccines that have been given an EUA continue to be studied in clinical trials.
 An EUA is not the same as a full FDA approval, which requires a more thorough review of safety and effectiveness.

 Even after a drug or vaccine has been approved, the FDA will continue to monitor it for unexpected side effects or for more information that might be helpful to know.